 Yet the Uruguayan proved his class on the continent, sharing the European Golden Boot with Thierry Henry in 2005 while at Villarreal, winning the Europa League and UEFA Super Cup at Atletico Madrid, and being named the best player at the 2010 World Cup.

-Chelsea‘s purchase of Cuadrado two years ago had plenty of people scratching their head, with questions raised as to whether he was the kind of player to flourish under Jose Mourinho.
+Chelsea‘s purchase of Cuadrado in 2015 had plenty of people scratching their head, with questions raised as to whether he was the kind of player to flourish under Mourinho.

-Those doubts proved correct, but there was still some surprise Cuadrado was never afforded a chance under Antonio Conte.
+Those doubts proved correct, but there was some surprise that Cuadrado was never afforded a chance under Antonio Conte.

-Cuadrado went on to win two doubles back in Italy with Juventus, who he also helped reach the Champions League final.
+Cuadrado went on to win three successive doubles back in Italy with Juventus, plus a fourth Serie A title, and he also helped Juve reach the Champions League final in 2017.

 Given he was still only 21 by the time he left Manchester United, calling Pique a flop might be slightly harsh, but Sir Alex Ferguson had seen enough of the defender to deem he was not suitable to English football following a defeat at Bolton in 2007.